-I used my truck camper almost every weekend of the year (3 out of 4)and was wondering if I should leave the refrigerator going while plugged in at home or just start it up on propane before heading out?
+I used my truck camper almost every weekend of the year (3 out of 4)and wondered if I should leave the refrigerator going while plugged in at home or start it up on propane before heading out?

 Thank you very much